 Unilever’s intention is to achieve zero quality incidents in the very near future through the application of World Class Manufacturing and the application of other targeted programmes.
 Our target for 2018 is to reduce quality incidents by a further 50%.

 Separate to our market place incidents are our public recalls where we, as a company, recall or correct particular products for the protection of the public.
 The table below shows public recall data since 2013.

 In 2017, two public recalls took place; one as a result of undeclared food allergens, and the other as a result of microbiological spoilage.
 No consumers were harmed as a result of these incidents.

 Continued focus on quality

 All 140 of Unilever Foods and Refreshment sites are certified to Food Safety System Certification scheme FSSC 22000, a Global Food Safety Initiative (GFSI) benchmarked standard.
-In addition, with support from the British Standards Institute and Industry partners, we have developed and published an equivalent standard for Home and Personal Care manufacturing facilities (PAS420), which has been adopted by an independent 3rd party and converted into a certifiable scheme HPC420.
+In addition, with support from the British Standards Institute and Industry partners, we have developed and published an equivalent standard for Home and Beauty & Personal Care manufacturing facilities (PAS420), which has been adopted by an independent 3rd party and converted into a certifiable scheme HPC420.

 Unilever will continue to work with external organisations and the authorities to develop more rigorous product vulnerability risk assessments and counter measure programmes that will help prevent malicious or economically motivated adulteration.